Boundary criticality in two-dimensional interacting topological insulators

 As $K$ decreases to a critical value $K^\ast = 2 - \Delta_{\hat \phi} \approx 0.736$, $g_1$ becomes relevant and renders a special BKT transition~\footnote{Note that at this point, the two-particle scattering process is still irrelevant.}.
-This point, according to~\eqref{eq:luttinger} is approximately $U^\ast_\text{bdy} \approx 3.36$~\footnote{This prediction is not accurate given the renormalization effect from the strong fluctuations in the bulk.
+This point, according to~\eqref{eq:luttinger}, is approximately $U^\ast_\text{bdy} \approx 3.36$~\footnote{This prediction is not accurate given the renormalization effect from the strong fluctuations in the bulk.
 We will see the effect in the nonperturbative Monte Carlo calculations.} given the bulk transition occurring at $U_\text{bulk}^\ast \approx 5.65$.
-Therefore, a complete picture of the boundary criticality for 2D topological insulators described by~\eqref{eq:hamiltonian} emerges: at the bulk 3D Ising critical point, $U_\text{bulk} = U_\text{bulk}^\ast$, the boundary falls into the ordinary universality class, as the boundary Hubbard interaction varies between zero and $U_\text{bdy}^\ast$; as the Hubbard interaction increases to the critical point, $U_\text{bdy}^\ast$, a special BKT transition occurs; exceeding the critical strength, the boundary falls into the extraordinary transition of the 3D Ising universality class, as the edge states are gapped.
+Therefore, a complete picture of the boundary criticality for 2D topological insulators described by~\eqref{eq:hamiltonian} emerges: at the bulk 3D Ising critical point, $U_\text{bulk} = U_\text{bulk}^\ast$, the boundary falls into the ordinary universality class, as the boundary Hubbard interaction varies between zero and $U_\text{bdy}^\ast$; as the boundary Hubbard interaction increases to the critical point, $U_\text{bdy}^\ast$, a special BKT transition occurs; exceeding the critical strength, the boundary falls into the extraordinary transition of the 3D Ising universality class, as the edge states are gapped.
 The ordinary and special transitions are distinct from the 3D Ising class due to the enrichment by the helical edge states.
-In particular, the ordinary universality class features a boundary primary field, $S_y$, with a continuously varying critical exponent, $\Delta_S = K$ and the special transition becomes an exotic BKT transition with $\Delta_S^\ast = K^\ast$.
-In addition to the bosonic boundary primary field, there is a unique fermionic boundary primary field arising from the helical edge states.
+In particular, the ordinary universality class features a boundary primary field, $S_y$, with a continuously varying critical exponent, $\Delta_S = K$, and the special transition becomes an exotic BKT transition with $\Delta_S^\ast = K^\ast$.
+On the other hand, the helical edge states give rise to the unique fermionic boundary primary field in the BCFT.
 Its scaling dimension is also a smooth function of the Luttinger parameter before the special transition, $\Delta_F = \frac12 + \frac14 \left( K + \frac1{K} -2 \right)$, which becomes $\Delta_F^\ast = \frac12 + \frac14 \left( K^\ast + \frac1{K^\ast} -2 \right)$ at the special transition.